Frequently Asked Questions

 What is the city of Valdosta like?

 Valdosta is Georgia’s 11th largest city and is continually growing.
-We’re 15 miles from the Florida border and only four hours away from Atlanta and Orlando.
-Our warm climate makes for a great location where you can spend tons of time outside and not have to worry about layering on the clothes.
+We’re 15 miles from the Florida border and only three and a half hours away from Atlanta and Orlando.
+Our warm climate makes for beautiful summers and mild winters.
 Valdosta is the county seat for Lowndes County which has a population of 105,000.
 Valdosta is a city large enough to offer just about any experience you’d want, yet small enough for people to remember your name.
-With the beautiful campus covered with palm trees and azaleas, the friendly people of Valdosta and top-quality faculty, Valdosta State University is an ideal place for you to continue your educational quest.
+You’ll find a mall, movie theaters, restaurants, shops, golf courses, a beautiful downtown area, and even a theme park in Valdosta!
+With the beautiful campus covered with palm trees and azaleas, the friendly people of Valdosta and top-quality faculty, the city of Valdosta is an ideal location for you to continue your educational quest.